EcomExperts-io/PreFetchJS/README.md

 # Prefetch.js

-**Prefetch.js** is a JavaScript module designed for efficient prefetching of static resources in web applications.
-This lightweight solution operates seamlessly without disrupting the main thread, prefetching assets like JavaScript files, CSS stylesheets, fonts, and images upon a user's link hover.
+**Prefetch.js** is a JavaScript library designed for seamless resource prefetching in web applications.
+It efficiently triggers prefetching of static resources, such as JavaScript files, CSS stylesheets, fonts, and images, when a user hovers over a link.
+The library uses a web worker to extract relevant URLs from the HTML response, and it dynamically creates preload link tags with low fetch priority.
+Configuration is straightforward, as it automatically adds prefetch behavior to links with the class `preload` or their children with the class `preload-children`.
+Additionally, users can disable prefetch for specific links by adding the `ignore-preload` class.
+Overall, Prefetch.js aims to improve web performance by reducing latency and optimizing page load times with a non-intrusive and user-friendly approach.

 ## Key Features